Lux-Robotics/Iris/README.md

 - Live preview for detections
 - Modular structure to allow for swapping pipeline components
 - Highly configurable
-- Benchmark script for evaluating performance - `coming soon`
+- Benchmark mode for evaluating performance

 ## Benchmarks